How to write a press release

 Make sure that people can get hold of you for information by including your name, contact telephone number and email address.

-- Decide what your angle is before you take the time to write a press release – would you be interested to read your story?
+- Decide what your angle is – would you be interested to read your story?
 If not it may not be worth your time.

-- Research who is best to send your release to and send personalised emails.
+- Research who is best to send your press release to and send personalised emails.